zoisite-rb/zoisite-rb/guides/source/testing.md

 end
 ```

-A line by line examination of this file will help get you oriented to Rails
+A line by line examination of this file will help get you oriented to Zoisite
 testing code and terminology.

 ```ruby